SamuelClucas/bocs/README.md

 ### My Skills:
 - programming and project documentation
-- understanding of mathematical fundamentals
+- grasp of fundamental mathematics
 - awareness of physics and chemistry
 - BSc 1:1 in biological sciences from Durham University